gbif/gbif-data-validator/README.md

 > Only formats where the data are represented in a single file are
 > supported.
 Where data is needed to be crawled (e.g. TAPIR) a separate
 > process must crawl and reformat the data in advance.
 BioCASe tools
-> supports both ABCD-Archives and DwC-A as of 2015 so are covered
+> supports both ABCD-A and DwC-A as of 2015

 It will provide information to data publishers and data users on items such as: